 Chargers 2022 Roster Cut Tracker: The Road to 53 Players

+The Chargers must cutdown their roster to 53 players by Tuesday at 1:00 p.m.
+PT.

-The Chargers are tasked with cutting 27 players by Tuesday in an effort to get its roster down to 53 players in totality — a deadline set by the NFL ahead of Week 1.
-All roster moves must be finalized by Aug.
+The Chargers were tasked with cutting 27 players by Tuesday in an effort to get its roster down to 53 players in totality — a deadline set by the NFL ahead of Week 1.
+All roster moves were to be finalized by Aug.
 30 at 1:00 p.m.
 PT.

-With a roster full of talent, the Chargers' staff will have some crucial decisions to make in the coming hours and days.

 The following players have been waived or released: